okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/identity-providers/index.md

 Okta sits between your application and the external provider.
 Your application only needs to talk to Okta, and Okta does the rest.

 ### Sign-in process
-The sign in process starts at the `/authorize` endpoint, and then goes out to the provider and back:
+The sign-in process starts at the `/authorize` endpoint, and then goes out to the provider and back:

 1. In your application, the user clicks a button similar to: **Sign in with (Identity Provider)**.
 2. Your application redirects the browser to Okta.